janbrohl/SimpleTAL/docs/source/guide.rst

 METAL Macro Language
 ====================

-METAL is a macro language commonly used with TAL and TALES.
-METAL allows part of a template to be used as a macro in later parts of a template, or a separate template altogether.
+METAL_ is a macro language commonly used with TAL_ and TALES_.
+METAL_ allows part of a template to be used as a macro in later parts of a template, or a separate template altogether.

 metal:define-macro
 ------------------